 Eventually, they disconnected the respirator and warned Cynthia that it would be five or ten minutes.
 True to form, Grandma held out for four and a half days.
 Cynthia says “I kept telling her ‘It’s time to go home and make supper for Daddy.’
 Finally, she listened to me.”

-If death is the act of surrendering to our maker’s grace, of course Grandma would take some convincing.
-That woman didn’t surrender to anyone.
+If death is the act of surrendering to our maker’s grace, what happens when Death meets a woman who surrenders to no one?

 “This is not my home, and I am not getting out.”